palkerecsenyi/palauth/README.md

 ## Prerequisites

 - You need a MySQL database.
 You can set the database name and credentials to be whatever you'd like, as you will need to supply a full database URL to PalAuth.
-    - Make sure to run migrations for this database by running `yarn db:migrate:prod` with the `PAL_DB_STRING` environment variable specified.
+    - Make sure to run migrations for this database by running `bun run --cwd packages/backend db:migrate:prod` with the `PAL_DB_STRING` environment variable specified.
 Currently, these have to be run manually; PalAuth will not run them for you, even if there are new migrations required.
 - You need a Redis instance.
 - You need a self-hosted [friendly-lite-server](https://github.com/FriendlyCaptcha/friendly-lite-server).